 Coronavirus: 119 Indians from quarantined cruise ship land in Delhi on special flight

-An IAF flight, which took medical consignment to Wuhan, brought back 76 Indians and 36 people from seven countries.
+Another IAF flight, which took medical consignments to Wuhan, brought back 76 Indians and 36 people from seven countries.

 A special Air India flight brought back 119 Indians and five people from Sri Lanka, Nepal, South Africa and Peru, who were on board the coronavirus-hit quarantined cruise ship, to New Delhi on Thursday morning.
 The British-flagged Diamond Princess arrived in Yokohama on February 3 with about 3,700 people onboard after the virus was diagnosed in a man who disembarked last month in Hong Kong.